tyuxiang/tyuxiang.github.io/content/teaching/Mobile Robotics/index.md

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox. -->
+On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox. --> I had lots of fun being the Teaching Assistant for the Mobile Robotics course held by Singapore University of Technology and Design (SUTD).
+The students get to program a 1/10th sized car to perform mapping, localization and navigation autonomously in both indoor and outdoor environments.
+There is a final racetrack challenge where the students had to design the car to perform both Object Detection and Vision-Control loop to perform various tasks.
+Their project called Autolap involved designing the car to autonomously navigate itself along the field track staying within the lanes for 1 entire loop.
+I helped design the project, taught the tutorials and assisted with porting the car and homework over from ROS1 architecture to ROS2 architecture.
 ## Video

 Check out our course video for Mobile Robotics 2025: